JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 The story type that was set.
-Call the **GetStoryType** method to get the value.

 ---